Taj Umaid Bhawan Palace

 October to March is the best time to travel to Rajasthan.
 Expect warm and sunny weather, perfect for exploring and relaxing.
 Please note that hotels are at their busiest over the Christmas and New Year period.
 December and January can have very cool mornings and evening and we suggest taking some warm clothing.
 Whilst temperatures in the desert areas are always hot in the daytime, they become some of the coolest areas of the state once the sun goes down.
 It’s also normal to expect some fog in the major cities of northern Rajasthan in December and January.

 Take a stroll with a glass of champagne, through the fabulous Palace Museum, home to a fine collection of Victorian and Edwardian timepieces, porcelain and objects d’art, 19th and 20th century weapons, royal miniature paintings, models of airplanes and exquisite crockery from the Maharaja’s personal collection

-Call us on 858 523 9000 to start planning your vacation to Taj Umaid Bhawan Palace or take a look at our itineraries to Rajasthan
+To start planning your vacation to Taj Umaid Bhawan Palace

 Taj Umaid Bhawan Palace is a stunning example of a bygone royal era, perched high above the desert capital of Jodhpur.
 The hotel was designed by renowned Edwardian architect Henry Lanchester and offers guests the ultimate in luxury.

 Taj Umaid Bhawan Palace is an incredibly impressive royal retreat set amidst 26 acres of beautiful gardens and just outside Jodhpur.
 The current Maharajah of Jaipur still has his own private wing and grounds here.
 The palace is a blend of eastern and western architectural influences with its Rajput traditional exteriors and art deco interiors.